Someone Dies In This Elevator

 Well, unless there are extraordinary circumstances, like if you do, well, anything that happens in our episodes.
 Please do not tamper with any elevators you find, and our decision to take the stairs is in no way connected to our fear of elevator serial killers – we just find them immoral on multiple levels.

-- About 11 pages using Audio Play Format (Modified Screenplay)
+- Scripts are about 11 pages using Audio Play Format (Modified Screenplay)

 - Takes place in an elevator

 - The POV will stay within the elevator, though obviously characters might be entering and exiting.